lukeprofits/Monero_Payment_Request_Standard/README.md

 3. Encode the compressed data in Base64 format.
 4. Add the Monero Payment Request identifier `monero-request:` and version number `1:` to the encoded string.

-### Example Python Function To Create A Monero Payment Request
+### Example Python Function To Create A Monero Payment Request:
 ```
 import base64
 import gzip